pstjvn/ts-clean-code-hapi/README.md

 Then open the url seen in the console in your browser

 ## Stackblitz support
-You can connect the stackblitz node demo instance to this repo, it will overwrite the files and then in the terminal run
+You can connect the stackblitz node instance to this repo, it will overwrite the files and then in the terminal run

 ```
 npm i